jamiebuilds/license/README.md

 - "Target Corporation" (for union busting and anti-union propaganda)
 - "The H&M group" (for abusive treatment of workers)
 - "Tesla, Inc" (for abusive treatment of workers)
+- "Boston Public Schools" (for working with ICE)

 MIT License